Viacheslav-Sh1/IndexBridge/README.md

 - Audio information
 - Extra metadata for the client

 IndexBridge does not replace Jackett and does not modify the releases themselves.
 It only supplements the results with metadata extracted from the release title.
 The screenshots below were taken in the Lampa client and show the actual results of IndexBridge.
-(screenshot)

 ![Jackett via IndexBridge](docs/images/jackett-vs-indexbridge.webp)

 ---